frederickf/presentable/README.md

 ```

 ### pageDivider
 Identifies how slides and nested slides are separated.
 If any character other than `c` is used, then the Parent and child pages in the TOC will be separated by that value.
-If `c` is used, then the total slide counts will be displayed instead showing parent and child counts.
+If `c` is used, then an ascending slide counts will be displayed instead showing parent and child counts.

+This configuration only applies to presentation frameworks that support nested slides (like reveal.js).
+Flat presentations will always show the ascending slide.

 ```
 presentable.toc({